Bin-Chen-Lab/spider/README.md

 SPIDER (surface protein prediction using deep ensembles from single-cell RNA-seq) is a context-agnostic zero-shot deep ensemble model, which enables the large-scale prediction of cell surface protein abundance (e.g., can predict the abundance for >2,500 proteins) from single-cell transcriptomes.

 # Step 1: Installation of dependency packages
-Before installing SPIDER, you will need to install all the dependent R and python packages, you can do this by using our environment file, which will create a conda environment named "SPIDER" with the required dependencies (If your computer does not have conda, you should go the the [conda website](https://conda.io/projects/conda/en/latest/index.html) to install conda first): <br /> <br />
+Before installing SPIDER, you will need to install all the dependent R and python packages ([dependent python and python packages requirements](https://github.com/Bin-Chen-Lab/spider/blob/fbcd525b52eb66a72b6257946bb30d1dff46737e/dependencies/python%20package%20dependencies), and [dependent R and R packages requirements](https://github.com/Bin-Chen-Lab/spider/blob/fbcd525b52eb66a72b6257946bb30d1dff46737e/dependencies/R%20package%20dependencies.R)).
+We provide a convenient way for you to install these dependencies via our environment file, which will create a conda environment named "SPIDER" with the required dependencies (If your computer does not have conda, you should go the the [conda website](https://conda.io/projects/conda/en/latest/index.html) to install conda first): <br /> <br />

 ## 1.1
 In your computer's terminal, first type the following commands.
 The downloaded folder will also contain SPIDER's pretrained weights: <br />